 According to a survey conducted by the Institute in 2016 among cooperatives and mutuals, innovation is one of the top three priorities.
 In addition, compared to non-cooperative enterprises, cooperatives have additional innovation priorities because of their model and social role, such as strengthening the relationship with members, encouraging the social economy and improving sustainable development.

-The Alphone and Dorimène Desjardins International Institute for Cooperatives is therefore committed to providing a platform for knowledge transfer and exchange on innovation in cooperatives in three ways:
+The Alphone and Dorimène Desjardins International Institute for Cooperatives is therefore committed to providing a platform for knowledge transfer and exchange on innovation in cooperatives, notably:

-- The publication of studies on innovation in cooperatives and mutuals;
+- The publication of studies on innovation in cooperatives and mutuals as well as an international benchmarking of best innovation practices for cooperatives and mutuals;

 - The Cooperative Innovation Circle, whose objective is to bring together cooperatives and mutuals’ innovation leaders to foster international collaboration and exchange on innovation issues, methods, tools, cultures and initiatives;